edster9/laravel-rest-docker/readme.md

 ## Instalation

 ### Requirements
-Any PC or MAC with Docker 17.x installed.
-There are no other requirements needed.
-All services are running inside Docker containers.
+- Any PC or MAC with Docker 17.x installed.
+- Git command line tool
+- There are no needs for local web servers or databases

 ### Repo Install
 The project can be cloned from GitHub for free with the following command